barathRC/SQOOP/README.md

 Use --hive-home to speicfy the HIVE binary in case of multiple HIVE instances.

-SQOOP incremental LOAD parameters: --check-column --incremental (-append (Prim key or any column in which the max value for the last import i checked) /
+SQOOP incremental LOAD parameters: --check-column --incremental (append / lastmodified) --last-value

+-append (Prim key or any column in which the max value for the last import i checked)

--lastmodified (a column in the source table should be a datetime. even if an exisiting record is updated this column can be checked with column name and check value params) ) --checkvalue
+-lastmodified (a column in the source table should be a datetime. even if an exisiting record is updated this column can be checked with column name and check value params) )

+sqoop --create job job1 -- import jdbc -u -p  -table tbl1 --check-column 'id' --incremental (append / lastmodified) --last-value 5 will create the job

+You need to execute --sqoop -exec (job_name) to run the job.
+Everytime job runs , the last_value is updated automatically by SQOOP, unless you want to particularly specify the --last-value param.

+SQOOP internally stores the -last value updated value in the local metastore of the server where it runs.
+This can be checked by issuing -grep command with --incremental param

 --hive-overwrite will overwrite the existing table. used in ELT activity.